nguyenviethuy97/vuejs-basics/README.md

     - `<style module>` uses CSS Modules, which creates isolated style classes that cannot be used in other components unless explicitly imported.
 In another component, we can use styles from module by `$store` object
     -

-- Model: Link element with property v-model
+- Model: Connection and create 2way binding between the data in component and the input fields v-model

 - Event handling: